Statistics in cytoflow#

-easy to summarize your data, then track how those subsets change as your
+easy to summarize your data, then track how those summaries change as

 different modules that create and plot statistics.